 All ongoing Street Works costs, should be embedded in the relevant cost activity tables and reported in the Street Works Cost Type split.
 The admin associated with all Street Works should be reported in Engineering Management and Clerical Support (EMCS).

-To separately identify Traditional Street Works costs from Permit and Lane Rental Scheme costs, and to separately identify ex ante and reopener Permit and Lane Rental costs, three Street Works memo worksheets are required as follows:
+To separately identify Traditional Street Works costs from Permit and Lane Rental Scheme costs, and to separately identify ex ante, reopener and logging up Permit and Lane Rental costs, four Street Works memo worksheets are required as follows: